 Okay, okay.
 If you're thinking mashed cauliflower isn't like mashed potatoes, I feel you.
 Trust me, I use to feel the same way.
 Most of the mashed cauliflower recipes I tried had a different texture, a different flavor, and even a different consistency.

 Then several months ago, by the grace of god, I figured out the recipe that allows mashed cauliflower to be a true contender with mashed potatoes.
-If you’re a mashed cauliflower naysayer, do me a solid.
-Try the recipe and report back.
+If you're a mashed cauliflower naysayer, do me a solid.
+Try my recipe for Ranch Mashed Cauliflower and report back.

 Confession: I'm not a fan of mushrooms.
 It must be a texture thing.
 Mushrooms are dry, pillowy, and in a way, they're kind of crumbly.
 However, mushrooms do have nutritional merit, thus they have a place in my diet.